imazen/resizer-web/content/licenses/domain.md

 Examples of abuse:

-* Using a shared 'static assets domain' for the majority of images across more than 3 customer-facing domains, in order to escape additional licensing costs.
+* Using a shared 'static assets domain' for multiple unrelated customer-facing domains, in order to escape additional licensing costs.
 * Redistributing modifications that have a negative impact on the users, community, or Imazen.

 ### 5. Marketing.